vitor0p9f/dockerized-dev-environment/README.md

 `remove` - Remove the container, the image and stops the Docker's daemon

+To leave the environment, run `exit` on the command line.

 ## <a id="6" />Shortcuts

 In this section, you can find all the custom shortcuts used in Neovim.
 The `leader` key is the spacebar.